Warp (Real-Time Streaming)

 Key Features

-- Real-time streaming via Server-Sent Events (SSE)
+- Real-time streaming via SSE or WebSocket

 - Multiple filter types: Events, addresses, coins, and objects